Rdeisenroth/tuda-typst-templates/templates_examples/tudapub/main.typ

 This text contains two#footnote[The number two can also be written as 2.] footnotes#footnote[This is a first footnote. \ It has a second line.].

 === Figures
 The following @fig_test represents a demo Figure.
 #figure(
   rect(inset: 20pt, fill: gray)[
     Image
   ],
-  caption: [The figure caption.]
+  caption: [The figure caption.],
 ) <fig_test>